chenjianjx/sep4j/README.md

 		}
 ```

-Will then get an excel file like
+Will then get an spreadsheet file like

 |User Id|First Name|Last Name|Fake Property|
 |-------|----------|---------|-------------|